How to get a Residency visa, set up a company and open a bank account in Panama

 - A letter from the organization that issues your monthly payments, certifying that the funds exist and guaranteeing that the payments are for your lifetime

-- Proof of existence of the organization that issues your payments
+- Proof of the existence of the organization that issues your payments

 - Proof of prior payments to you, such as bank statements showing the deposits made

-- Criminal background report from the national police or investigatory agency of the country you lived in during the past five years
+- A criminal background report from the national police or investigatory agency of the country you lived in during the past five years

 - Certificate of public registration of Panamanian real estate in your name, if applicable